-(a) Counsel Identification.
-The following information must appear in the upper left-hand corner of the first page of each paper other than proposed orders presented for filing, except that in multi-party or multi-attorney actions or proceedings, reference may be made to the signature page for the complete list of attorneys and parties represented:
+- (a) Counsel or Party Identification.
+The following information must appear in the upper left-hand corner of the first page of each paper other than proposed orders presented for filing, except that in multi-party or multi-attorney actions or proceedings, reference may be made to the signature page for the complete list of attorneys and parties represented: - (1) name of the attorney (or party, if appearing pro se); - (2) mailing and physical address; - (3) telephone number, or, if none, a telephone number where the party may be contacted; - (4) facsimile number, if available; - (5) e-mail address, if the parties have consented to electronic service; and

-- (1) name of the attorney (or party, if appearing pro se); - (2) mailing and physical address; - (3) telephone number, or, if none, a telephone number where the party may be contacted; - (4) facsimile number, if available; and - (5) the party's name and interest in the litigation (i.e. plaintiff, defendant, etc.).

-(b) Caption And Title.
+- (6) the party's name and interest in the litigation (i.e. plaintiff, defendant, etc.). - (b) Caption And Title.
 The caption must begin four inches from the top of the page and must contain the name and division of the Court, the parties' names, the cause number, and a title describing the paper filed and identifying the filing party, in the following format: